Running Lethe on Digital Research Alliance of Canada Clusters#

 and P4est

-, and their prerequisite modules and set the appropriate environment variables:
+, and their prerequisite modules and set the appropriate environment variables.
+It is convenient to create a .dealii

-.
-Although Lethe always supports the master branch of deal.II, we maintain an identical deal.II fork on the lethe repository.
-This fork is always tested to make sure it works with lethe.
-To clone the deal.II fork github repository, execute in $HOME/dealii
+Although Lethe always supports the master branch of deal.II, we maintain an identical deal.II fork on the CHAOS laboratory organization.
+This fork is always tested to make sure it works with Lethe.
+To clone this deal.II fork, execute in $HOME/dealii

 directory: